 memories hold importance and they are worthy of capturing in writing.
 He promotes the notion that in order to be a great

 writer, you must be a ravenous reader.
+As a

 presenter and author, he mentors fellow educators and children alike.
 Whether